aimeertaylor/Pv3Rs/README.md

 #### Interpreting probable reinfection and recrudescence
-When data are not sufficiently informative to distinguish between recrudescence and relapse (or reinfection and relapse), the posterior probabilities of recrudescence and relapse (or reinfection and relapse) are heavily influenced by our uniform distribution over graphs (see vignette ["Understand graph prior ramifications"](https://aimeertaylor.github.io/Pv3Rs/articles/understand-graph-prior.html)).
+When data are not sufficiently informative to distinguish between recrudescence and relapse (or reinfection and relapse), the posterior probabilities of recrudescence and relapse (or reinfection and relapse) are heavily influenced by assumption that the distribution over graphs is uniform *a priori* (see vignette ["Understand graph prior ramifications"](https://aimeertaylor.github.io/Pv3Rs/articles/understand-graph-prior.html)).
 The development of a more biologically-principled generative model on parasite relationships is merited.